Est. 2026 · Indigenous-Led · Canada

 The platform is built for replication.
 Once System 0 is operational, the architecture, technology, and ownership model roll out to Nations across Canada — and beyond.

-Each campus is majority-owned by the local Nation from Day 1.
+Each campus is 100% Indigenous-owned from Day 1.
 Each one joins the national procurement and operating network.
 And each one adds its voice to an Indigenous economic infrastructure network with no precedent in Canadian history.

 System 0 · Now